notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

 - In the above example, say we have deployed an ALB in India and users all around the world want to access our application
 - Using Global Accelerator, users connect to an edge location and the edge location will route the traffic directly into India
 - Benefit we get out of this is the traffic on the public internet only happens between America and the closest edge location and then it leverages the private AWS network to speed up the connection from the edge location to your ALB.
 This is same for Europe, Australia and to the rest of the world
 - On top of it, you only access your application through 2 static IPs called Anycast IPs.
-Using Anycast IP you will be redirected automatically tot he correct edge location.
+Using Anycast IP, you will be redirected automatically to the correct edge location.
 Then the edge location will send the traffic to your application
 - Test the tool at: <https://speedtest.globalaccelerator.aws/#/>
 - Here is a diagram which shows what happens with and without a Global Acclerator